sunling/My-Readings/README.md

   - Chapter 2 What Is Critical Thinking?
   - Chapter 3 What Is Truth?
   - Chapter 4 What Does It Mean to Know?
-  - **Chapter 5 How Good Are Your Opinions?**
+  - Chapter 5 How Good Are Your Opinions?
-      - Opinions Can Be Mistaken
-      - Opinions on Moral Issues
-      - Even Experts Can Be Wrong
-      - Kinds of Errors
-      - **Informed Versus Uninformed Opinion**
-      - **Forming Opinions Responsibly**
   - Chapter 6 What Is Evidence?
-  - Chapter 7 What Is Argument?
+  - **Chapter 7 What Is Argument?**
 - Part Two: The Pitfalls
 - Part Three: The Strategy